noorkaur5/code-gpt-docs/docs/tutorial-features/profile_modes.md

 - Switch to Search Mode to explore and understand first
 - Use Chat Mode for specific questions about implementations
 - Remember: you can always review changes before they're applied

+# What Can Go Wrong If You Use the Wrong Mode?
+Using the wrong mode can lead to:
+- Wasted time
+- Confusing results
+- Accidental file changes
+- Missed insights

+👉 Tip: Always double-check your active mode before giving a command — and use version control when in Agent Mode.